Nastel/gocypher-cybench-junit/cybench-t2b-agent/README.md

   ```
   class MyTests_testUsecTimestamp_jmhTest is public, should be declared in a file named MyTests_testUsecTimestamp_jmhTest.java
   ```
-  On linux it shall be OK, since files are case sensitive.
+  On Linux it shall be OK, since files are case sensitive.